This post may contain affiliate links.

 Once seated, guests can order food or drinks directly from their phones, which is super convenient!

-On the Barbados menu, you are likely to find such things as seafood sharing plates, oysters, ceviche, coconut prawns, brisket sliders, truffle fries and most excellent cocktails.
+On the Barbados menu, you are (were) likely to find such things as seafood sharing plates, oysters, ceviche, coconut prawns, brisket sliders, truffle fries and most excellent cocktails.

 We know this menu very well indeed, I was the chef here for a while.